SAP/ui5-webcomponents/README.md

 #### 1. What is UI5/OpenUI5?

-[OpenUI5](https://openui5.org/) is a JS framework that lets you build enterprise-ready web applications, responsive to all devices, running on almost any browser of your choice.
+[OpenUI5](https://openui5.org/) is an open source JS framework that lets you build enterprise-ready web applications, responsive to all devices, running on almost any browser of your choice.
 It's based on JavaScript, using jQuery as its foundation and follows web standards.
 It eases your development with a client-side HTML5 rendering library including a rich set of controls and supports data binding to different data models (JSON, XML and OData).

-#### 2. How do UI5 Web Components compare to OpenUI5?
+#### 2. How do UI5 Web Components relate to OpenUI5?

 UI5 Web Components…
 * …are **not built on top** of UI5, but rather lightweight and independent UI elements